goongoguma/Udemy/Modern-React-with-Redux/Memo.md

   initialValues={{ title: "EDIT ME", description: "CHANGE ME TOO" }}
   ```
   this will be used as the initial values inside of the form itself.
-- So `redux form` is going to if that `initialValues` property has a property of title and a property of description.
+- So `redux form` is going to use if that `initialValues` property has a property of title and a property of description.
 And if they do then those values will be used as the initial values for the `Field` inside of `StreamForm` component.
 - Now we can check the initial values inside of the edit page.
 - Remember that `stream` is an object with a title and a description property.
 So now the title and description off of our `stream` object will be used as the `initialValues` for the the form.
   ```js